 UC Berkeley School of Information | Online MS in Cybersecurity | No GRE/GMAT Required | website |

-They simulate actual cyberattacks using a broad range of tools and methods, some of their own creation, leaving no stone unturned to unearth cracks in security protocols for networks, systems, and web-based applications.
+They simulate cyberattacks using a broad range of tools and methods, some commercial products and some of their creation, leaving no stone unturned to find weaknesses in networks and applications as well as people and business processes.

-The idea of a penetration test, or pen test for short, is to probe all possible ways to penetrate any given computer system, to find gaps in security systems BEFORE the real hackers can get in.
+The idea of a penetration test, or pen test for short, is to find ways to penetrate any given computer system, to uncover gaps in security systems BEFORE the real hackers can get in.
 As a result, pen testers often work on highly confidential and time-sensitive projects, so being trustworthy and cool under pressure are important skills.

 What is a penetration tester?